gbiggs/rtctree/README.txt

                             the given index.
 For most components, only one EC is present and so the index should be 0.
 Component.deactivate_in_ec()  Deactivate the component in an execution context.
+Component.reset_in_ec()  Reset the component in an execution context.
+Component.state_in_ec()  Get the state in a specific execution context.
 Component.alive  Test if the component is alive.
 Component.owned_ecs  The list of execution contexts owned by the component.
 Component.participating_ecs  The list of execution contexts the component is